thedavecarroll/BluebirdPS/docs/Tweets/Publish-Tweet.md

 Publishes a Tweet for the authenticating user.

 Duplicate Tweets are not allowed, that is to say, a user cannot post the same Tweet twice in a row.

+NOTE: `Publish-Tweet` will output a NewTweet object if the Twitter project is in the Free Tier or a Tweet object for any other tier.

 ## EXAMPLES